 With all of the controversy that has happened over the last year with Facebook, Mark Zuckerberg and Facebook advertising, you may be wondering if Facebook & its advertising platform have started to tank- but in reality it’s quite the opposite!

-As of Q1 in 2018, six million active advertisers were using Facebook to promote their products and services.
+As of Q1 in 2019, seven million active advertisers were using Facebook to promote their products and services.

 The Facebook average cost per click & the average cost of Facebook ads is still a lot lower than other marketing vehicles and is still providing notable ROI for businesses.